We thrive on the gracious generosity of our community members

 Progress we've made

-One in 68 children nationally are diagnosed with autism spectrum disorder, making it the most prevalent childhood developmental disorder in the U.S. (CDC 2014).
+One in 54 children has been identified with autism spectrum disorder, making it the most prevalent childhood developmental disorder in the U.S. (CDC 2014).
 Through SARRC, a diagnosis that previously called for institutionalization as the only option, now gives children and their families a life together, with hopes, realized dreams and a future to look forward to.

 How you can help